Have You Ever Spotted an Image Online and Had No Idea Where It Came From?

 Using Search Filters

-Most image search engine platforms offer filters to refine search results effectively.
+Most image search engine platforms offer filters to refine search image results effectively.
 Filter by size to find high-resolution images for print use.
-Color filters help locate images matching specific brand color schemes perfectly.
-Usage rights filters show images you can legally use for projects.
+Color filters help locate images matching specific brand color schemes.
+Usage rights filters show images you can legally use.
+Type filters separate photos, illustrations, clip art, and animated images.

 Searching by Image Region